nikkhvat/gostat/README.md

 - **Demonstrate Expertise**: This project serves as a testament to my skills in both frontend and backend development, showcasing my ability to create a seamless and robust application.
 - **Microservices Architecture**: By adopting a microservices architecture, GOStat aims to illustrate the advantages of modularity and scalability in modern application design.
 - **Cutting-Edge Technologies**: GOStat leverages the latest technologies, such as GoLang, TypeScript, and Docker, to provide a state-of-the-art solution for handling HTTP requests and statistics.

+## Get Involved

+You can actively contribute to the GOStat project by sharing your ideas and feedback.
+Feel free to propose new features, report issues, or suggest improvements by creating GitHub issues.
+I value your input and are excited to collaborate with the community to make GOStat even better.

 ## Prerequisites